 How much does it cost to take the New Jersey Skin Care Specialist exam?

-Entry to the New Jersey Skin Care Specialist written exam costs $39, and the fee is non-refundable.
+The fee to take the New Jersey Skin Care Specialist written exam is $39.
+This fee is non-refundable.

 Where does the examination take place?